dbsDevelops/modes-of-operation/README.md

 # Modes of Operation in Cryptography

+The project is based on a previous implementation done by my Cryptography tutor [angelborroy](https://github.com/angelborroy).

 This project demonstrates how different cipher algorithm **modes of operation** work in cryptography.

 Specifically, it showcases the encryption of an input BMP image using **DES** and **AES** ciphers with the **ECB (Electronic Code Book)** and **CBC (Cipher Block Chaining)** modes of operation.